Urn Plant Care

 Still won't bloom?
 If it still won't produce a flower stem, you can encourage it to bloom with this easy trick: Place a ripe apple or a few apple cores around the plant and enclose the whole thing in a clear plastic bag for a week or two.
 The apple gives off ethylene gas that promotes blooming.
 Keep your plant out of direct sun while it's covered with the plastic bag to prevent it from getting too hot.

 Like other bromeliads, urn plant only blooms once then dies.
-Allow the plant to die back naturally.
-After flowering, you can expect each plant to produce 2-3 pups.
+After the flowering, you can expect your urn plant to produce 2-3 offsets called "pups".
 Remove them when they are about 5 months old and at least 6 in (15 cm) tall and pot them in their own containers.

 urn plant, bromeliad, aechmea fasciata